artyomliou/msgpack-nodejs/README.md

 ##### Node.js

 - To maximize performance of array, use [pre-allocated array](src/decoder/decoder.ts#L11-L12). [^3]
-- To maximize performance, use [generator function](src/decoder/parse-buffer.ts)
 - To maximize performance of string encoding, string are encoded in [StringBuffer](src/encoder/string-buffer.ts) with [encodeInto()](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder/encodeInto) to prevent unnecessary copying.
 Then these encoded content will be referenced by `subarray()` for writing and caching. [^4]
 - To avoid overhead of `TextDecoder()`, [decode UTF-8 bytes with pure JS](src/decoder/utf8-decode.ts) when less than 200 bytes. [^3]
+- To avoid GC overhead in decoder, every parsed typed value will be passed into `builder.insertValue()` directly. [^17]
 - To avoid syntax penalty of [private class fields](https://v8.dev/blog/faster-class-features) under node.js 18, use [TypeScript's syntax](https://www.typescriptlang.org/docs/handbook/2/classes.html#caveats) instead.

 ## Lessons learned